carlosefr/atmega/README.md

 Arduino IDE Versions
 ====================

 These configuration files are meant for Arduino IDE 1.6 or later.
-If you're still using version 1.0 of the IDE, you'll need to get the [ide-1.0.x](https://github.com/carlosefr/atmega/releases/tag/ide-1.0.x) release instead (only the ATmega168 and 328p are supported).
+If you're still using version 1.0 of the IDE, you'll need to get the [ide-1.0.x](https://github.com/carlosefr/atmega/releases/tag/ide-1.0.x) release instead (only the ATmega168/328p are supported).

 Tips and Caveats
 ================

 If you're using an ATmega chip that already has the Arduino bootloader inside or has otherwise been configured to require an external clock source, you may get an `avrdude: Yikes!
 Invalid device signature.` error.
 In this case, connect an appropriate external clock source to it (most likely 16 MHz) and try again.
 Once the ATmega has been configured to use its internal clock source, you can remove the external one and the error shouldn't happen again.

+You may also get this error if you're using an Arduino UNO as an ISP programmer and you forget to put a 10uF capacitor between its RESET and GND pins to prevent it from resetting on upload.